VasantatiChitraksh/EcoSplash/README.md

-# 🌊 **TEMP: A Conservation Game** 🌱
+# 🌊 **EcoSplash: A Conservation Game** 🌱

-**TEMP** is an interactive, web-based Unity game designed to teach players about groundwater conservation through fun and engaging gameplay.
+**EcoSplash** is an interactive, web-based Unity game designed to teach players about groundwater conservation through fun and engaging gameplay.
 Tackle real-world challenges like droughts, floods, and contamination while making sustainable decisions that promote water management and conservation.

 ---